SherG/cool-iron/blog/generative-ai-for-business.md

 Of course, a tool or action that improves your processes by 1% can be transformative in scaling up your business, thanks to the <a href="https://jamesclear.com/wp-content/uploads/2016/08/ABriefGuidetoProcessImprovement-2.pdf" target="blank">aggregation of marginal gains</a>.

+And tools like Synchronicity Lab's video translation, will no doubt attract those seeking acquisitions.

-This is one reason why business owners, aware of the possibilities, are scouring generative AI for potential applications to their own enterprises.
+These are two reasons why business owners, aware of the possibilities, are scouring generative AI for possibilities.